openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>NodeDrainTimeout is the maximum amount of time that the controller will spend on draining a node.
+<p>nodeDrainTimeout is the maximum amount of time that the controller will spend on retrying to drain a node until it succeeds.
-The default value is 0, meaning that the node can be drained without any time limitations.
+The default value is 0, meaning that the node can retry drain without any time limitations.</p>
-NOTE: NodeDrainTimeout is different from <code>kubectl drain --timeout</code>
-TODO (alberto): Today changing this field will trigger a recreate rolling update, which kind of defeats the purpose of the change.
-In future we plan to propagate this field in-place.
-<a href="https://github.com/kubernetes-sigs/cluster-api/issues/5880">https://github.com/kubernetes-sigs/cluster-api/issues/5880</a> / <a href="https://github.com/kubernetes-sigs/cluster-api/pull/10589">https://github.com/kubernetes-sigs/cluster-api/pull/10589</a></p>
 </td>
 </tr>
 <tr>